-- 8. Progress report/extension request for protocols approved by HEC in which: (A) no research activity on participants has begun; (B) participants are no longer accepted or all participants have received the prescribed amount of medications/procedures and the only remaining activity is participant follow-up; or (C) no additional participants are enrolled and no added risk is present; or (D) the remaining activity to be performed is data or biological sample analysis. - 9.
-Protocols that have been instructed by HEC to make changes and then are submitted for expedited review. - 10.
-Reports of protocol deviations that are necessary to eliminate immediate hazards to participants. - 11.
-DMSB reports indicating no changes in the safety data that affect participants. - 12.
-Revised safety information of research products (investigator's brochures/package inserts). - 13.
-IND Safety Reports that have undergone review but are resubmitted by investigators from another institution due to the protocol being a multi-centre research. - 14.
-Research in which mild behavioural intervention in adults is involved and responses are collected in speech or text, or video and audio recording.
+- 11. Progress report/extension request for protocols approved by HEC in which: (A) no research activity on participants has begun; (B) participants are no longer accepted or all participants have received the prescribed amount of medications/procedures and the only remaining activity is participant follow-up; or (C) no additional participants are enrolled and no added risk is present; or (D) the remaining activity to be performed is data or biological sample analysis. - 12.
+Protocols that have been instructed by HEC to make changes and then are submitted for expedited review. - 13.
+Reports of protocol deviations that are necessary to eliminate immediate hazards to participants. - 14.
+DMSB reports indicating no changes in the safety data that affect participants. - 15.
+Revised safety information of research products (investigator's brochures/package inserts). - 16.
+IND Safety Reports that have undergone review but are resubmitted by investigators from another institution due to the protocol being a multi-centre research. - 17.
+Research in which mild behavioral intervention in adults is involved and responses are collected in speech or text, or video and audio recording.
 Mild behavioural intervention refers to short-period interventions that do not cause harm, pain, and physical invasion and are unlikely to cause remnant adverse effects on participants, and investigators do not believe that participants will perceive such interventions as offensive, aggressive or humiliating.
-Examples of behavioural interventions that do not cause harm include having participants play an online game, solve a puzzle under a noisy condition or decide how to distribute the money received (during the game) to self and others. - 15.
-Establishment of biological sample/research data inventory by using broad consent for future research.
+Examples of behavioral interventions that do not cause harm include having participants play an online game, solve a puzzle under a noisy condition or decide how to distribute the money received (during the game) to self and others. - 18.
+Research using methods that deceive research participants (deceiving).
+According to the nature of the research or the research objectives, this cannot be submitted via expedited review unless the research participants agree/allow this deception with prior agreement to participate in the research study in which they are informed that they will not know or be misled about the nature of the research or its objectives. - 19.
+Establishment of biological sample/research data inventory by using broad consent for future research. - 20.
+The progress report of the research studies with initial submission approved via expedited review in which some of them are requested by the chairman or the committee to submit the progress report.